 Waterproofing: 2L Dryride

-See the Men's Burton Covert 2.0 See the Women's Burton Lelah 2L
+See the Men's Burton Covert 2.0 Jacket

-Best Women’s Budget Snowboard Jacket
+Best Budget Women’s Snowboard Jacket

-3. 686 Athena Insulated ($200)
+3. 686 Athena Insulated Jacket ($200)

-Waterproofing: 2L Infidry
+Waterproofing: 2L InfiDry

 What we like: A warm and affordable design from a well-respected brand.